nexodus-io/nexodus/docs/user-guide.md

 Since the wireguard agents are userspace in both Windows and Darwin, the tunnel interface is removed when the agent process exits.

-### Deploying on Kubernetes managed Node
+### Deploying on Kubernetes-managed Nodes

-Instructions mentioned in [Deploying on Node](#deploying-on-node) can be used here to deploy the Nexodus agent on Kubernetes-managed nodes.
+Instructions mentioned in [Deploying on a Node](#deploying-on-a-node) can be used here to deploy the Nexodus agent on Kubernetes-managed nodes.
 However, deploying the agent across all the nodes in a sizable Kubernetes cluster can be a challenging task.
 The following section provides instructions to deploy Kubernetes style manifest to automate the deployment process.

 #### Setup the configuration